wtsi-npg/npg_seq_pipeline/README.md

 [npg_qc](https://github.com/wtsi-npg/npg_qc) system for calculating and recording for internal display QC metrics for operational teams to assess the sequencing and upstream processes.

+For the data processing intensive steps, `p4_stage1_analysis` and `seq_alignment`, the [p4](https://github.com/wtsi-npg/p4) software is used to provide disk IO minimised processing of many informatics tools in streaming data flow DAGs.

 Also, the [npg_irods](https://github.com/wtsi-npg/npg_irods) system is essential for the internal archival of data products.